-In the next installment of this series, Frozen Royalty will look at the Kings selecting Taylor in the 1975 draft and his brief stint in the minor leagues, along with his early years with the Kings, including his seasons on the Triple Crown Line with Charlie Simmer and Dionne.
+In the next installment of this series, Frozen Royalty will look at the Kings selecting Taylor in the 1975 draft and his brief stint in the minor leagues before he would go on to become a star with the Kings, especially as part of the famed Triple Crown Line with Marcel Dionne and Charlie Simmer.

 LEAD PHOTO: Dave Taylor of the Los Angeles Kings skates with the puck during an NHL game against the New Jersey Devils on February 14, 1984 at the Brendan Byrne Arena in East Rutherford, New Jersey.
 Photo by Bruce Bennett Studios via Getty Images Studios/Getty Images.